-1. Free drawing: Draws line entities freely and stretch them into planes or volumes.
-Click on the 🖆 button to draw a line in
+1. Free drawing: Draw line entities freely and stretch them into planes or volumes.
+Click on the button to draw a line in the same way as a polyline, right click to end the drawing.
+After the cursor captures the axis is highlighted in yellow, move

-- 2. Draw along the edge: Draws along the edge of the entity to obtain a line entity, and you can stretch it into a plane or a volume.
-Click on the 🗊 button, specify a point on the edge of the entity, move the cursor along the edge, right click to end the drawing, and stretch or enter the stretch distance. - 3.
-Select a building component: Draws along the floor line of a building or component to obtain a line entity, which can be stretched into a plane or a volume.
+- 2. Draw along the edge: Draw along the edge of the entity to obtain a line entity, and you can stretch it into a plane or a volume.

+Click on the button, specify a point on the edge of the entity, move the cursor along the edge, right click to end the drawing, and stretch or enter the stretch distance. - 3.
+Select a building component: Draw along the floor line of a building or component to obtain a line entity, which can be stretched into a plane or a volume.
 Click on the button, specify a point on the floor line of the building or component, and stretch or enter the stretch distance.

-- 1 Building components support the selection of balconies, windows, doors, roofs. - 2 When picking a point, picking a corner point that is coplanar cannot get the edge. - 4.
-Select objects: Selects lines, edges of planes, and edges of volumes to stretch them into planes or volumes.
-Click the 🗐 button, select the object and stretch or enter the stretch distance.
+- 1 Building components support the selection of balconies, windows, doors, roofs. - (2) When picking a point, picking a corner point that is coplanar cannot get the edge. - 4.
+Select objects: Select lines, edges of planes, and edges of volumes to stretch them into planes or volumes.
+Click the button, select the object and stretch or enter the stretch distance.